MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * The **Mesh Visual Scripting Diagnostics** panel now correctly displays diagnostics for all selected `ScriptMachine` components if more than one is selected in the transform hierarchy.
 Previously, only diagnostics for the first selected ScriptMachine were displayed.
 If several were selected at the same time, errors were logged to the console panel.
 (30873)

 * Accessing **Travel Point** methods and properties now works in all cases.
-Previously, when the **Travel Point** was set up in isolation and not nested in an explicit **Travel Point Group**, and a reference to it was passed to the method or property node from another script node (for example, from a Get Variable node), the **Travel Point** reference was incorrectly filtered out at runtime and the method call or property access would fail to work.
+Previously, when the **Travel Point** was set up in isolation and not nested in an explicit **Travel Point Group**, and a reference to it was passed to the method or property node from another script node (for example, from a **Get Variable** node), the **Travel Point** reference was incorrectly filtered out at runtime and the method call or property access would fail to work.
 (31414)

 #### Uploader

-* The ContentVersion has been incremented to 1.22.0: Newly published content will only be visible in recent MeshBrowsers.
+* The `ContentVersion` has been incremented to 1.22.0.
+Newly published content will only be visible in recent versions of the Mesh app.

-* Added new prebuild validation which will only allow game objects on certain layers.
+* Added new prebuild validation which will only allow GameObjects on certain layers.

-* Renamed **Create Asset** button to **Create Environment**.
+* Renamed the **Create Asset** button to **Create Environment**.

-* Fixed build status in the result report, when there are invalid assets during the build phase.
+* Fixed build status in the result report when there are invalid assets during the build phase.

 * If the level of diagnostic data is not set by the tenant admin, then by default the Uploader will send optional diagnostics.

-* Renamed menu from **Mesh Toolkit/Configure/Default Font** to **Mesh Toolkit/Configure/Apply Default Font Settings**.
+* Renamed the menu item from **Mesh Toolkit/Configure/Default Font** to **Mesh Toolkit/Configure/Apply Default Font Settings**.

-* Renamed menu from **Mesh Toolkit/Configure/Project Settings** to **Mesh Toolkit/Configure/Apply Project Settings**.
+* Renamed the menu item from **Mesh Toolkit/Configure/Project Settings** to **Mesh Toolkit/Configure/Apply Project Settings**.

 * Renamed button **Add Provisional Thumbnail** to **Add guidance thumbnails**.

-* We now show an error dialog when user picks a folder outside of the project.
+* We now show an error dialog when the user picks a folder outside of the project.

 * Fixed bugs in the Uploader extensions system: